Emotionally Focused Couples Therapy: Your Path to Secure Connection

 What Is Emotionally Focused Couples Therapy?

-Is Emotionally Focused Couples Therapy Right for You and Your Partner?
+Is Emotionally Focused Couples Therapy Right for You?

-• You find yourselves having the same fight on repeat, never reaching a resolution
+You find yourselves having the same argument on repeat, never reaching a resolution

-• Past traumas are affecting how you connect today
+Past experiences and attachment injuries are affecting how you connect today

-Many couples tell me they waited too long before seeking help.
-The truth is, couples who thrive don’t avoid problems—they learn how to move through them together.
+Many couples wait too long before seeking help.
+The truth is, couples who thrive don’t avoid problems.
+They learn how to move through them together.

 How Emotionally Focused Couples Therapy Transforms Relationships

-Through a supported process, couples can move from disconnection to a place where they can truly see and be there for each other.
-Partners have the opportunity to create deeper emotional and physical intimacy.
+The EFCT process provides a roadmap for couples who have lost their way.
+Through a therapeutic process, couples can move from disconnection to a place where they can truly see and be there for each other.
+Partners can create deeper emotional and physical intimacy.

 ‘We never talk anymore.’